RayKilburg/Friend-Finder/README.md

 https://fierce-taiga-32961.herokuapp.com/

 <h4>Side Note</h4>
- Logic is not finished still working on this at the moment.
+ Logic is working but only displaying in the console at the moment.
  <br>
  Modal is not added to the submit button at the moment.